khutchuasopi-ops/Qa-Manual-Testing-Portfolio/Production-Management-Platform-QA/Bug-Reports/BUG-003-Budget-Expense-Calculation.md

 ## Actual Result

-The added expense was not correctly reflected in the Budget Sub-total and Total Budget calculations.
+The added expense is not correctly reflected in the Budget Sub-total and Total Budget calculations.

 ## Expected Result